dean-shaff/blog/_posts/2019-04-19-sambhar-recipe.md

 - 1 Tbsp rice
 - 2 tsp asafoetida.
 In the past, whenever recipes have listed this, I've always sort of ignored it.
 In reality, it actually imparts a depth of flavour that is otherwise hard to achieve.
-In the supermarket,
+In the supermarket, asafoetida usually comes in a small plastic container somwhere between a salt shaker and a bottle of medicine.
+Be careful with this stuff -- it can quickly overpower your food, rendering it so voluminous and strong so as to be almost inedible.
-- 1 Tbsp tumeric powder
+- 1 Tbsp turmeric powder
 - 3 Tbsp dried curry leaves.
 Much like asafoetida, I've always ignored curry leaves when they come up in recipes.
-Much like
 - 1 Tbsp dried coconut.

 In a pan, dry roast everything except for the powder ingredients and curry leaves over medium